-As we’ve already discussed, sustainability is a hot topic in the whisky industry.
+As we’ve already discussed, sustainable whisky is a hot topic in the industry.
 Many brands are transforming their methods to lower emissions, reduce waste, and minimise their impact on the planet.
 But how can we whisky drinkers continue to live by that ethos once we’ve brought our bottle home?
-However you drink your whisky, here are seven tips for creating sustainable serves at home or behind the bar (and having some fun with it!)
+However you drink your whisky, here are seven tips for serving more sustainable whisky at home or behind the bar (and having some fun with it!)

 - Make quality ice in bulk at home